 If you want to control exactly how the pages in the structure are sorted, select the According to sort index option for the parent page.
 Then give each child page a unique sort index number, and they are sorted in ascending order according to their number, with the lowest number on top.

 Change the sort order of pages by dragging the page and dropping it where you want it in the tree structure.
-Sorting pages with drag and drop is only of interest for branches that are sorted with sort index.
+Sorting pages with drag and drop is only interesting for branches that are sorted with a sort index.

-- If you move a page into a branch that is not sorted according to sort index, you get prompted to move the page and at the same time apply sort index as sort order for that branch.
+- If you move a page into a branch that is not sorted according to the sort index, you get prompted to move the page and, at the same time, apply the sort index as sort order for that branch.
 Confirm with OK.
 When you drag a page into a new position in a page tree branch, the sort index is automatically recalculated to fit the sort order of that branch.

-- If you drop a page under a different parent page (with sort index set as sort order), the page is first moved or copied, and then sorted.
-The page remains in the tree in the position where it was first dropped.
+- If you drop a page under a different parent page (with the sort index set as sort order), the page is first moved, copied, and sorted.
+The page remains in the tree where it was first dropped.

-The pages that you move are saved again, meaning that you must have publishing rights to use drag and drop for sorting.
-You also must have publishing rights for the page branch with sort index to which you move a page.
+The pages you move are saved again, meaning you must have publishing rights to use drag and drop for sorting.
+You also must have publishing rights for the page branch with a sort index to which you move a page.

 Sort according to sort index manually

 You can set the sort index manually for each child page.
-Open the page for editing, select the Settings tab and change the number in the Sort index box.
-The sort index number must be an integer, but there are no other restrictions.
-Work with whole tens or hundreds to insert additional pages in between existing ones in the structure.
-Publish the page to apply all changes to the structure.
+Open the page for editing, select the Settings tab, and change the number in the Sort index box.
+The sort index number must be an integer, but no restrictions exist.
+Work with whole tens or hundreds to insert additional pages between existing ones in the structure.
+Publish the page to apply changes to the structure.